 Not all sites require constant updating, sometimes valid html, clean css and a dash of style is all that's needed for an effective user-experience.

 Content Management Systems are ideal for sites that require frequent updating, be it a blog, gallery or online store.
 The pages of text and images can be edited in a password-controlled admin area.
 Other features include newsletter subscriptions, social network hook-ups and Google analytics.
 These systems are robustly built, yet offer full control over styling and design.

-These are just a few of our satisfied clients.
+These are just a few of our satisfied clients, all using Wordpress.

-Simple and slick online brochure for this Bristol-based designer and builder of bespoke motorcycles.
+Simple and slick online brochure for this Bristol-based designer and builder of bespoke motorcycles and vehicles.
 It features a one-page layout, with subtle css3 trandformations and slideshows.
 As with all our new builds, it's tablet and mobile friendly.

 Sally Coulden required a website that not only showed off her artwork, but could sell it too.
 The online store is hooked up to Paypal, subscribers are added to her Mailchimp list, plus she has all her social network strands linked up and an on-going blog.

 Ruth Piper is a Bristol-based artist, working in acrylic and collage.
 This website is her portfolio and exhibition news platform.
 The design has clean lines, white space and a simple colour palette devised to let the artwork stand out.

 Kristine Khan produces fantastic art and uses upcycled and new surfboards as her canvas.
 As an artist she had a clear vision of how it should look and The Chemistry Set had to produce a customised Wordpress site to make it so.

 International Tibet Network is a coalition of more than 190 Tibet organisations, campaigning for an end to human rights violations in Tibet and restoring rights to the Tibetan people.
 This main site provides many member-specific and public resources.